MADRS: Montgomery-Åsberg Depression Rating Scale

 Reliability Evidence

-• Individual item agreement: Good to excellent inter-rater reliability for most items (Williams & Kobak, 2008)
+• Structured administration: the SIGMA interview guide was developed to standardize administration, with good to excellent inter-rater reliability for most items (Williams & Kobak, 2008)

 Validity Evidence